mirzawaqasahmed/f5-big-iq-lab/docs/class1/module2/lab3.rst

 .. note:: In case the Application fails, connect as **Marco** and go to Applications > Application Deployments to have more details on the failure.
 You try retry in case of failure.

+.. note:: You can tail the logs: /var/log/restjavad.0.log

 In Paula's Dashboard, she can see her Application.

 .. image:: ../pictures/module2/img_module2_lab3_4.png